Likelike: Early life and family

 Likelike was born on January 13, 1851, in Honolulu on the island of Oʻahu, to Analea Keohokālole and Caesar Kapaʻakea.
 Her full name was Miriam Likelike Kekāuluohi Keahelapalapa Kapili.
 Two of her namesakes were Likelike (an earlier Hawaiian chiefess and wife of Kalanimoku) and Miriam Auhea Kekāuluohi, Kuhina Nui (premier) and the mother of King Lunalilo (r.
 1873–74).

 Her parents were political advisors to King Kamehameha III (r.
 1825–54) and later to his successor, Kamehameha IV (r.
 1855–64).
 Likelike's mother was the daughter of ʻAikanaka and Kamaʻeokalani, and her father was the son of Kamanawa II (half-brother of ʻAikanaka) and Kamokuiki.
 Their family belonged to the aliʻi class of Hawaiian nobility and were collateral relatives of the reigning House of Kamehameha, descended from the 18th-century aliʻi nui (supreme monarch) Keaweʻīkekahialiʻiokamoku.
 Likelike was descended from Keaweaheulu and Kameʻeiamoku, two of the five royal counselors of Kamehameha I (r.
 1782–1819) during his conquest of the Hawaiian Kingdom.
 Kameʻeiamoku, her parents' grandfather, was depicted with his royal twin Kamanawa on the Hawaiian coat of arms.

 The youngest daughter and penultimate child of a large family, her biological siblings included James Kaliokalani, David Kalākaua, Liliʻuokalani, Anna Kaʻiulani, Kaʻiminaʻauao, and William Pitt Leleiohoku II.
 They were hānai (adopted) by other family members.
 The Hawaiian custom of hānai is an informal form of adoption in extended families.

 Because Likelike was not healthy as a child, she was sent to live in the dry climate of Kona on the island of Hawaii.
 The 1892 obituary of Hawaii Supreme Court Justice Lawrence McCully noted that he was her teacher while he resided in Kona.
 According to historian George Kanahele, she was raised in Hilo on the wetter windward side of the island of Hawaii: "Little is known about her early years".

 The identities of Likelike's hānai parents are unknown.
 According to historian Sammy Amalu, Likelike was brought up in the household of Peleuli (daughter of High Chief Kalaʻimamahu, half-brother of Kamehameha I) with Peleuli's granddaughter Miriam Auhea Kekāuluohi Crowningburg, a second cousin of King Lunalilo.
-According to newspaper columnist Clarice Taylor, Likelike was raised by her mother and then cared for by Queen Emma after her death.
+According to newspaper columnist Clarice B. Taylor, Likelike was raised by her mother and then cared for by Queen Emma after her death.